Keegan-Arulandu/Work-Projects/README.md

 # Work-Projects

-This is some of the the Project I have Developed at Hubbe.
+These are some of the the Project I have Developed at Hubbe.

 # PLEASE NOTE!!!